kdkrle/pizzeria_online/README.md

-On the new screen that opens, below the title, there are short explanations about ordering, i.e. about the time of delivery, the method of inserting articles into the basket and deleting them from it, as well as about the letters at the end of the name of pizzas, which indicate the size of its diameter.
+On the new screen that opens, below the title, there are short explanations about ordering, i.e. about the time of delivery, the method of inserting articles into the cart and deleting them from it, as well as about the letters at the end of the name of pizzas, which indicate the size of its diameter.